IvyNeuhart/IvyNeuhart/README.md

 - 👋 Hi, I’m @IvyNeuhart
 - 👀 I’m interested in ...
 Programming!
 - 🌱 I’m currently learning ...
-Python!
+C#, Unix, and .Net!
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ... ivyxtanner@gmail.com